How the engine works

 SN20 token holders

-• Airdrops from every graduate — distributions from all graduating subnets land directly with holders.
+• Airdrops from every graduate — distributed block by block, every day, from every graduating subnet.

 • In perpetuity — the airdrops never stop, and the portfolio of graduates only grows.